 Dress up! (verse 8)

 IV.
-What We Know About Our Destiny 9-11
+We Know Our Destiny

-For God did not appoint us to suffer wrath but to receive salvation through our Lord Jesus Christ.
+“For God did not appoint us to suffer wrath but to receive salvation through our Lord Jesus Christ.
 He died for us so that, whether we are awake or asleep, we may live together with him.
-Therefore encourage one another and build each other up, just as in fact you are doing.
+Therefore encourage one another and build each other up, just as in fact you are doing” (vv.
+9-11).

-But God has a plan for you that is so certain that we may call it a destiny.
+God’s plan for you is so certain that we may call it a destiny.
 Paul calls it an “appointment.”
 Here are three statements to ponder:

 God knows where you came from.